Stephen J. Pyne

-Stephen J. Pyne (born 1949) is an emeritus professor at Arizona State University, specializing in environmental history, the history of exploration, and especially the history of fire.
+Stephen J. Pyne (born 1949) is an emeritus professor at Arizona State University, specializing in environmental history, the history of exploration, and especially the history of humanity and fire.

 Education

-Pyne received his bachelor's degree at Stanford University after graduating from Brophy College Preparatory, a Jesuit high school, in Phoenix, Arizona.
-He later attained his master's (1974) and Ph.D. degrees (1976) at the University of Texas at Austin, receiving a MacArthur Fellowship in 1988.
-He also received a summer Fulbright Fellowship to Sweden, was awarded two National Endowment for the Humanities Fellowships, and had two tours at the National Humanities Center.
-He was a professor at Arizona State University from 1985 to 2018.
+Pyne attended a Jesuit high school in Phoenix, Arizona, received his bachelor's degree at Stanford University and his master's (1974) and Ph.D. degrees (1976) from the University of Texas at Austin.

-Pyne spent fifteen seasons as a wildland firefighter at the North Rim of Grand Canyon National Park between 1967 and 1981, twelve as crew boss.
-He later spent the summers of 1983–85 writing fire plans for Rocky Mountain and Yellowstone national parks.
+He spent his summers from 1967 to 1981 as a wildland firefighter at the North Rim of Grand Canyon National Park, twelve as crew boss.
+During the summers of 1983–85 he wrote fire plans for Rocky Mountain and Yellowstone national parks.
+He regards his experience on the North Rim as the foundation for his career and the inspiration for almost all of his writings.

 Career and research

+He began his career as an academic in 1982 when he was hired by the History Department at the University of Iowa.
+In 1985 he relocated to Arizona State University where he remained until he retired as a Regents Professor at the end of 2018.

+During that time he enjoyed two tours at the National Humanities Center, a National Endowment for the Humanities (NEH) Fellowship, a summer Fulbright Fellowship to Sweden, and an Antarctic Fellowship co-sponsored by NEH and the National Science Foundation, in which he spent a field season in Antarctica.
+In 1988 he was awarded a MacArthur Fellowship.

-Many of Pyne's works recount the history of exploration.
+His research interests fall in two general categories.
+One, growing out of his years in graduate school, recount the history of exploration.
 These writings include his biography of G.K.
 Gilbert, The Ice, How the Canyon Became Grand, Voyager, and The Great Ages of Discovery.
 How Western Civilization Learned About a Wider World.
 Other works include The Last Lost World, which he wrote with his daughter, Lydia V. Pyne, and two books on writing nonfiction, Voice and Vision and Style and Story.

-Since the 1982 publication of his second book, Fire in America, Pyne has become an authority on the history and management of fire, cataloging the fire histories of Australia, Canada, Europe (including Russia), Mexico, and the overall planet.
+His second interest pertains to the mutual history of humanity and fire.
+Beginning with the 1982 publication of Fire in America, Pyne has expanded his study to include major fire histories for the United States, Australia, Canada, Europe (including Russia), Mexico, and the overall planet, along with shorter surveys of India, South Africa, New Zealand, Ghana, and other countries.
 He has written and co-authored three textbooks on landscape fires and their management.
 His 2015 book Between Two Fires and nine-volume series of regional fire reconnaissances,To the Last Smoke, update his earlier history of US fire, surveying events from 1960 to 2013.
+In 2026 he updated his fire history of Europe with "Undying Fire."
 He is frequently asked to provide historical and comparative context for current fire-related issues.

-Pyne has criticized the proposed Anthropocene epoch as emphasizing a single species' domination over the environment.
-He instead advocates for a "Pyrocene epoch" defined by humanity's usage of fire, opposite to the Pleistocene epoch's Ice Age.
-To support this, Pyne has argued that managed combustion of fossil fuels supported the industrialization that is causing significant reductions in biodiversity and climate change, while the nuclear weapons testing has increased the soil concentration of trace elements.